blockchain-day/blockchain-conf.github.io/index.md

 <details>
   <summary>Yahya Shahsavari (ÉTS Montreal): Performance Modeling and Analysis of the Bitcoin Inventory Protocol</summary>
+**Abstract**: Blockchains are currently gaining attention as a newly emerging technology in both academia and industry, capable of impacting a variety of domains beyond cryptocurrencies.
+Performance modeling can be used to provide us with a deeper understanding of the behavior and dynamics within blockchain peer-to-peer networks.
+Blockchain system architects can leverage network models to properly tune their system and to reduce design costs significantly.
+In this paper, we focus on the original and well-established Bitcoin blockchain network.
+In particular, we propose a random graph model for performance modeling and analysis of the inventory-based protocol for block dissemination.
+This model addresses the impact of key blockchain parameters on the overall performance of Bitcoin.
+We derive some explicit and closed-form equations for block propagation delay and traffic overhead.
+We implement our model using the popular network simulator OMNet++.
+We validate the accuracy of our theoretical model and its implementation with our dataset mined from the Bitcoin network.
+Our results show the trade-off between the default number of connections per node, network bandwidth, and block size in order to compute the optimal block propagation delay over the network.

+**Speaker Bio**: TBD
 </details>
 <details>
   <summary>Edward Zhang (UofT): Optimizing Consensus Algorithms for Permissioned Blockchains</summary>
+**Abstract**:
 </details>
 <details>
   <summary>Claudio Miceli (Federal University of Rio de Janeiro): A smart contract for patient records in odontology school</summary>
+**Abstract**:
 </details>
 <details>
   <summary>James Webster (Penn State), Michael Steward (Penn State):  Granting and revoking permissions using a distributed ledger, at a global scale</summary>
+**Abstract**:
 </details>

 14h40-15h10 Coffee break